 Barbara Morgan Gardner

 Barbara Gardner is an associate professor of Religious Education at Brigham Young University.
 She served as the first female institute director and coordinator for Seminaries and Institutes in eastern Massachusetts.
 She received her PhD in Instructional Psychology and her master’s degree is in Educational Leadership and Foundations.
+Her new book, The Priesthood Power of Women is available now.
 Barbara was born and raised in Salem, Oregon.
 She served a Spanish-speaking mission in the Los Angeles Temple Visitors’ Center.
 Barbara is married to Dustin Gardner and absolutely adores her 100 plus nephews and nieces.

 The Bonner Family